rcabotaje/cse15l-lab-reports/LabReport1.md

 **Step 2.
 Open Terminal within VScode**

 In VScode bring your cursor all the way up so that the drop down menus show.
-Click "Terminal" then "New Terminal",  and your VScode should look like this witht the Terminal at the bottom of the screen:
+Click "Terminal" then "New Terminal",  and your VScode should look like this with the Terminal at the bottom of the screen:

 ![Image](terminal.png)